 Guidelines for preparing scientific paper presentations can be found HERE.

 The Scientific Program Committee will consider all presentations including those from students and residents.
-Abstracts will be judged for originality, quality of writing, organization and delivery of the presentation.
 ALSO - all presenting authors (excluding students and residents) register at reduced rates - $100 off the full meeting registration!

 - Abstracts will be accepted from May 1 through 11:59 PM EDT, May 31, 2013.